kiranojhanp/pgbuddy/README.md

 ![PGBuddy banner](assets/pg-buddy-banner.png)

 **PGBuddy** is your no-nonsense, tiny sidekick for `postgres.js`.
 At under 30KB, it's like that friend who shows up with exactly what you need, no extra baggage.
-Perfect for those "I just want a simple CRUD query" moments.

 ## Features 🌟